dajmcdon/academic-jekyll-site/students.md

     5. What makes me particularly qualified to write a letter for you?
     6. What makes you particularly qualified for these positions?
     7. What are your long-term goals?
-    8. If you are a Ph.D. student, give me a brief synopsis of your thesis work (the abstract is fine).
+    8. If you are a PhD student, give me a brief synopsis of your thesis work (the abstract is fine).
 What have you accomplished since you proposed?
 What is the motivation for your work?
 Where do you see this work going?
 Any target applications?

 Given enough lead time, I'm happy to help you create or edit some of these materials.
-Even if time is short, I'll do my best, but I strongly recommend taking advantage of [university resources](https://sice.indiana.edu/career-services/services.html).
+Even if time is short, I'll do my best, but I strongly recommend taking advantage of [university resources](https://students.ubc.ca/career).

 # Scheduling research meetings

 I have found the following procedure tends to result in more productive meetings.
 If you would like to meet to discuss your project:

 1. Please, consult the calendar below.
-2. Send me a written document and a time to meet via [Slack](https://mcdonald-lab.slack.com/).
+2. Send me a written document and a time to meet via [Slack](https://ubc-stat.slack.com/).

 **Suggested best practices**